Jay H. Shidler

-Biography
+Early life and education

 Born in Pasadena, California, Jay H. Shidler, the son of a career U.S. Army officer and a homemaker, grew up on numerous military bases around the world.
 Shidler attended the University of Hawaiʻi and graduated in 1968 with a bachelor's degree in business administration.

 After graduating from the University of Hawaiʻi, Shidler was commissioned a second lieutenant in the U.S. Army Corps of Engineers.
 Returning to Hawaii in 1971 as a First Lieutenant, Jay Shidler formed the real estate investment firm The Shidler Group.

+Career

 Since forming The Shidler Group in 1971, Shidler has acquired and owned more than 2,000 commercial properties in 40 U.S. states and Canada.
-He founded and was the initial investor in over 30 public and private companies five becoming listed on the NYSE as publicly-traded corporations.
+He founded and was the initial investor in over 30 public and private companies five becoming listed on the NYSE as publicly traded corporations.

 Shidler was co-founder and the initial Chairman of TriNet Corporate Realty Trust (TriNet), which he took public and listed on the NYSE (NYSE: TRI).
 TriNet was one of the real estate industry's first publicly traded REITs focused exclusively on net leased commercial properties.
-Headquartered in San Francisco, TriNet became the largest publicly-traded company specializing in sale/leaseback transactions.
+Headquartered in San Francisco, TriNet became the largest publicly traded company specializing in sale/leaseback transactions.
 In 1999, TriNet and Starwood Financial, Inc. (AMEX: APT) merge to form iStar Inc. (NYSE: STAR).

 Shidler was co-founder and the initial Chairman of First Industrial Realty Trust, Inc. (First Industrial), which he took public and listed on the NYSE (NYSE: FR).
-Headquartered in Chicago, First Industrial was one of the industry's first publicly-traded REITs to focus exclusively on industrial property.
+Headquartered in Chicago, First Industrial was one of the industry's first publicly traded REITs to focus exclusively on industrial property.

-Shidler was co-founder and the initial Chairman of Corporate Office Properties Trust (Corporate Office), which he took public and listed on the NYSE (NYSE: OFC).
+Shidler was co-founder, with Clay Hamlin III, and the initial Chairman of Corporate Office Properties Trust (Corporate Office), which he took public and listed on the NYSE (NYSE: OFC).
 Headquartered in Columbia, Maryland, Corporate Office Properties was one of the first REITs to focus on serving the specialized requirements of United States Government agencies and defense contractors.

-Shidler is currently one of the nation's most active buyers of land subject to 99-year ground leases and underlying existing multifamily communities, office complexes and hotels.
+Personal life

 Shidler has been a Hawaii resident since 1964 and has been married to Wallette (Amoy) Shidler since 1970.